2024 Philadelphia Eagles season: NFC Championship: vs. (6) Washington Commanders

-The Eagles exploded for 55 points in a dismantling of their division rival Washington Commanders.
-The game marked the second ever playoff meeting between the Commanders and Eagles; their first came in the 1990 NFC Wild Card Game, where the then-Washington Redskins defeated the Eagles 20–6 at Veterans Stadium in Philadelphia.
+The Eagles exploded for 55 points in a lopsided win against their division rival, Washington Commanders.
+The game marked the second ever playoff meeting between Washington and Philadelphia; their first came in the 1990 NFC Wild Card Game, where the Redskins defeated the Eagles 20–6 at Veterans Stadium.
 This was the first time the NFC Championship featured a divisional matchup since the Los Angeles Rams and San Francisco 49ers from the NFC West met in the 2021–22 playoffs, and the first involving NFC East sides since the New York Giants played the Redskins in 1986–87.
 During the 2024 regular season, the Eagles and Commanders split the series, with the Eagles winning 26–18 during Week 11 in Philadelphia, and the Commanders winning 36–33 during Week 16 in Washington.
 The Commanders were coming off a 45–31 upset of the top-seeded Detroit Lions, and Jayden Daniels was looking to become the first rookie quarterback to lead his team to the Super Bowl.

 Daniels converted two fourth downs on the opening 18-play drive.
 However, the Commanders settled for a field goal.
 On the Eagles' first offensive play, Saquon Barkley broke a 60-yard touchdown run to make it 7–3.
 Linebacker Zack Baun forced a fumble on Washington's next drive, recovered by safety Reed Blankenship.
 The Eagles capitalized with a 4-yard Barkley touchdown run to increase the lead to 14–3.
 In the second quarter, Washington narrowed their deficit to 14–12 with a field goal (capping off a drive extended by a successful fake punt), followed by a 36-yard Terry McLaurin touchdown reception after a missed 54-yard field goal attempt by Eagles kicker Jake Elliott gave the Commanders a short field.
 Facing a 4th-and-5 from the Washington 45-yard line on the Eagles' ensuing drive, Jalen Hurts connected on a 31-yard pass to A. J. Brown.
 This crucial conversation led to points on a 1-yard "tush push" touchdown by Hurts.
 With less than two minutes left in the half, the Commanders fumbled the kickoff return, giving the Eagles the ball back.
 Hurts would complete a 4-yard touchdown pass to Brown to extend the lead to 27–12.
 Washington added another field goal to make the halftime score 27–15.